Daguhh/ConkyLuaMakerGUIv2/readme.txt

     - add load/save
     - add duplicate button
     - some code cleaning
+    - add an example : put in "lua_conf_save.pkl" the same folder as "create_lua_conf_v6.py" and click on "fichier", then "load"

 Notes :
         I'm still learing python, the main aim of this project is for me to familiarise with python and GUI,